google/timesketch/docs/Users-Guide.md

 Some analyzers automatically generate stories to either highlight possible events of interest or to document their runtime.

+If you want to export a story, export the whole Sketch.
+The zip file will contain each story.

 ## Demo

 To play with timesketch without any installation visit [demo.timesketch.org](https://demo.timesketch.org)